NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 You can reactivate users at any time from the ‘Manage users’ screen.

-## Users across multiple organisation
+## Users across multiple organisations

 To add users to your organisation that are users in another organisation, they’ll need a different email address.
 They need a unique email address for each organisation.